djjd47130/JD-TMDB/README.md

 # JD-TMDB

-TMDB API Wrapper for Delphi - Written by Jerry Dodge
+TMDB (The Movie DataBase) API Wrapper for Delphi - Written by Jerry Dodge

 ## IMPORTANT NOTE